Tiago-0liveira/Tiago-0liveira/README.md

 <br/>

-- 👨‍💻 Computer Science Student

-- 📍 Living in Lisbon, Portugal
+- 42 Student in Lisbon

 <br/>